Carbon Monoxide Awareness

 In 2015, 393 people died from unintentional carbon monoxide poisoning throughout the country.
 In most cases, these people died in their sleep during the winter months.
 These deaths can be prevented by taking the proper measures and following Amanda’s Law.

 Each year, you should have your gas furnace and stove inspected by a certified professional.
 That professional will inspect your gas connections and make sure your appliances are operating safely.
 Gas pipes and hose fittings should also be checked annually to be sure there are no leaks.
 Gas appliances should only be installed by certified installation experts and re-inspected three months later to be sure that there are no defective parts or loose connections.

 William Mattar law offices has been spreading awareness on the dangers of carbon monoxide for several years.
 Because of that awareness, a William Mattar staff member was able to spring into action to help a local family.
 She learned that a single mother in the area was having trouble with recent furnace repairs.
 Additionally, everyone in the home was not feeling well.
 Suspecting a carbon monoxide leak, she made some phone calls to see if a reputable and licensed furnace repair company could examine the situation.

 The results stunned everyone.
 Not only was the furnace in dire need of being replaced, but it was leaking carbon monoxide.
 Had the furnace had not been replaced right away it would have released toxic levels of carbon monoxide.
 The family would not have made it through the weekend if they hadn’t called for help.
 Countless lives have been saved through the awareness of carbon monoxide dangers.

 In the past we have supported programs to help distribute thousands of dollars worth of carbon monoxide detectors.
-We have worked to raise awareness and encourage everyone to test and/or replace their current detectors.
+Our truck accident attorneys have worked to raise awareness and encourage everyone to test and/or replace their current detectors.